Devesh061102/05-Car-Sales-Dashboard/README.md

 The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
 This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.

 ## Solution
+Calendar Table is an extra table created which contains the Data,Month,Week,Day Columns and linked to the main Car_data dable throught data column in a one to many link from Calendar Table to Car Table.

 ### Sales Overview
 1. **Year-to-Date (YTD) Total Sales**